junchh/junchh/README.md

-# Hi There 👋🏻
+# Hi There! 👋🏻
-Kinda unserious at times but super passionate about building stuff!
+Kinda unserious at times but super passionate about building stuff.